Exploring the XenCenter workspace

-- Reads from vDisks but not writes or reads from a write cache
+- Reads from a vDisk but not writes or reads from a write cache

 - Devices with any write cache type

-- vDisks with the Access mode set to Standard Image.
-Caching does not work with vDisks set to Private Image mode
+- A vDisk with the Access mode set to Standard Image.
+Caching is not compatible with any vDisk set to Private Image mode

 - Devices that are marked as type Production or Test.
 Devices marked as type Maintenance are not cached

-- PVS-Accelerator is available for XenServer Enterprise Edition customers, or those who have access to XenServer through their Citrix Virtual Apps and Desktops entitlement.
+- PVS-Accelerator is available for Citrix Hypervisor Premium Edition customers, or customers who have access to Citrix Hypervisor through their Citrix Virtual Apps and Desktops entitlement.

 - XenCenter displays various PVS-Accelerator performance graphs on the host-level Performance tab.
 The performance graphs provide detailed insight into the cache operation.

-- The PVS-Accelerator feature leverages capabilities of OVS and is therefore not available on hosts that use Linux Bridge as the network backend.
+- The PVS-Accelerator feature uses the capabilities of OVS and is therefore not available on hosts that use Linux Bridge as the network back end.

 - PVS-Accelerator works on the first virtual network interface (VIF) of a cached VM.
-Therefore, the first VIF should be used for connecting the PVS storage network for the caching to work.
+Therefore, use the first VIF to connect the PVS storage network for the caching to work.